kevin-crook-ucb/ucb_w205_crook_supplement/2019_Fall/synch_session_commands/synch_08.md

 docker-compose exec mids bash -c "cat /w205/github-example-large.json | jq '.[]' -c | kafkacat -P -b kafka:29092 -t commits"
 ```

-Spin up a pyspark process using the spark container
+Spin up a pyspark process using the spark container (if you left pyspark running, you can skip this step):
 ```
 docker-compose exec spark pyspark
 ```